Skip to main content Skip to secondary navigation

 Overview

 The Lifelong Learning website project aims to highlight lifelong learning opportunities at Stanford and make it easier to find and sign up for them.
-We are working to add functionality to the site while building community, shared understanding, and a common frame of reference among the Stanford entities that provide lifelong learning.
+We hope the site can contribute to building community, shared understanding, and a common frame of reference among the Stanford entities that provide lifelong learning.

-Launch date: Phase 1: December 2022; Phase 2: aiming for September 2023.
+Launch date: Phase 1: December 2022; Phase 2: June 2024.
 Partner: University Communications.
-Project status: Underway.
+Project status: Complete.
 Strategic pillar: Education outreach.

 Impact